Linking to other posts in your own website or domain is called internal linking.

 Or link to existing content

-(Type in the search term to view related content)
+(Enter the search term to begin finding related posts and pages)

-(Link to pages or posts)
+(Link to posts or pages)

-(Tick the box and your link will open in a new window)
+(Tick the box to open your link in a new window)

-(You can open external and internal links in new windows – even external links pointing to content about internal links!)
+(Open external and internal links in a new window – even external links to content about internal links!)